MdNurIslam69/PHP_project-01/admin-panel/vendors/bootstrap/site/docs/4.1/content/images.md

 {% endhighlight %}

 {% capture callout %}

-##### SVG images and IE 10
+##### .heroSection-svg images and IE 10

-In Internet Explorer 10, SVG images with `.img-fluid` are disproportionately sized.
+In Internet Explorer 10, .heroSection-svg images with `.img-fluid` are disproportionately sized.
 To fix this, add `width: 100% \9;` where necessary.
 This fix improperly sizes other image formats, so Bootstrap doesn't apply it automatically.
 {% endcapture %}
 {% include callout.html content=callout type="warning" %}